digitalcredentials/verifier-core/README.md

 * the issuer registry
 * the issuer's DID document

-to verify the revocation status and issuer identity.
+which are needed to verify the revocation status and issuer identity.

 For steps that we can't conclusively verify one way or the other (true or false) we return an 'error' propery rather than a 'valid' property.